psipred/psipred_website/README.md

 # Adding new services
-1. Add the new job types and its tasks to the backend
+1. Add the new job types and its tasks to the backend (analytics automated)

 2. Update models.py request() model to add new BooleanField for the job memsatsvm_job = models.BooleanField(null=False, default=False)